Stanford–Binet Intelligence Scales: Subtests and factors

-Present use
+Recent use

 Since its inception, the Stanford–Binet has been revised several times.
-Currently, the test is in its fifth edition, which is called the Stanford–Binet Intelligence Scales, Fifth Edition, or SB5.
+The test is in its fifth edition, called the Stanford–Binet Intelligence Scales, Fifth Edition, or SB5.
 According to the publisher's website, "The SB5 was normed on a stratified random sample of 4,800 individuals that matches the 2000 U.S. Census".
 By administering the Stanford–Binet test to large numbers of individuals selected at random from different parts of the United States, it has been found that the scores approximate a normal distribution.
 The revised edition of the Stanford–Binet over time has devised substantial changes in the way the tests are presented.
 The test has improved when looking at the introduction of a more parallel form and more demonstrative standards.
-For one, a non-verbal IQ component is included in the present day tests whereas in the past, there was only a verbal component.
-In fact, it now has equal balance of verbal and non-verbal content in the tests.
+For one, a non-verbal IQ component is included in the tests whereas in the past, there was only a verbal component.
+It evolved to have equally balanced verbal and non-verbal content.
 It is also more animated than the other tests, providing the test-takers with more colourful artwork, toys and manipulatives.
 This allows the test to have a higher range in the age of the test takers.
 This test is purportedly useful in assessing the intellectual capabilities of people ranging from young children all the way to young adults.
 However, the test has come under criticism for not being able to compare people of different age categories, since each category gets a different set of tests.
-Furthermore, very young children tend to do poorly on the test due to the fact that they lack the ability to concentrate long enough to finish it.
+Furthermore, very young children tend to do poorly on the test because they lack the ability to concentrate long enough to finish it.

-Current uses for the test include clinical and neuropsychological assessment, educational placement, compensation evaluations, career assessment, adult neuropsychological treatment, forensics, and research on aptitude.
+Uses for the test include clinical and neuropsychological assessment, educational placement, compensation evaluations, career assessment, adult neuropsychological treatment, forensics, and research on aptitude.
 Various high-IQ societies also accept this test for admission into their ranks; for example, the Triple Nine Society accepts a minimum qualifying score of 151 for Form L or M, 149 for Form L-M if taken in 1986 or earlier, 149 for SB-IV, and 146 for SB-V; in all cases the applicant must have been at least 16 years old at the date of the test.
 Intertel accepts a score of 135 on SB5 and 137 on Form L-M.